-It has a full-array local dimming backlight system, which is better than its price-point competitors, allow it to produce excellent black levels and gives it a contrast ratio of 5,700:1.
+It has a full-array local dimming backlight system, allowing it to produce excellent black levels and giving it a contrast ratio of 5,700:1.
 In comparison, other similarly-priced TV sets have an average contrast ratio of 4,000:1.

-Great motion handling and low input lag make it a great choice for watching sports or playing video games, respectively.
+Great motion handling and low input lag makes it a great choice for watching sports or playing video games, respectively.

 Brightness measures at only 500 nits, which is enough for viewing in bright conditions like sunlit rooms but isn’t comparable to the brightness of high-end sets.

-The viewing angle is unimpressive with the P-series, as you can notice color shifts when viewed at angles beyond than 20 degrees
+The viewing angle is unimpressive with the P-series, as you can notice color shifts when viewed at angles greater than 20 degrees.

 Reflections are noticeable due to the semi-glossy screen used, but there are no major halos or rainbows noticeable from direct light exposure.

-The black levels and contrast ratio of 1:4100 results in vivid scenes and sits above other TVs in this price range.
+The TV's decent black levels and contrast ratio of 1:4100 results in vivid scenes and sits above other TVs in this price range.